 The central issue of the NT is who Jesus Christ really was, and the consequences of that.
 It plainly states that He was not just a man, but God Himself – as a man!
-Philippians 2:5-6,7,8, Romans 9:5b, John 1:17-18.
+John 1:17-18, Romans 9:5b, Philippians 2:5-6,7,8, Colossians 1:15-20.
 This being true, He was and always will be the most significant person in all history.
 He is the origin of the word “Christian” and the basis of its meaning.

 To begin answering the questions and problems listed at the end of NTQ, there is a basic starting point in the Bible.

 NTA1 What is God like?

 A vital clue is in one of the Bible’s shortest descriptions of God’s glorious nature: 1John 4:8b,16b.

 God is love.
 Not just that God is loving, but that He IS love!
 What does this mean?

 There are at least five basic facts about love:

 - True love is always focussed on someone other than self (this leads to many kinds of selfless attitudes and actions 1Corinthians 13:4-6)

 - So in any relationship of love, there must be more than one person involved.

 - Being selfless, love is giving and forgiving – even if not returned.